LizRem/context-constraints/README.md

 [Linear probing](scripts/linear_probing.py): This script conducts and evaluates linear probing (only single classification layer is trained).

-[XGBoost]: This script trains and evaluates a count-based XGBoost baseline model using varying fixed length representations.
+[XGBoost](scripts/xgboost.py): This script trains and evaluates a count-based XGBoost baseline model using varying fixed length representations.

 ## Evaluation
 The following notebooks are included: